GocevD/PetStore/README.md

 - buy

 ## Tests:
-All the tests can be ran by executing ./mvnw test in the terminal
+All the tests can be ran by executing ./mvnw test in the terminal.<br>
+If the application is ran with Docker, the tests are done during the building of the image.
+If a test fails, the image won't be built.